0x43ow/GradProject/image_captcha_server/readme.md

-this server is a simple captcha system that asks the user to classify some animals into elephants, bears, tigers, tapirs and boars to access the server: http://127.0.0.1:30000/
+this server is a simple captcha system that asks the user to classify some animals into elephants, bears, tigers, tapirs and boars.

+to access the server:
+http://127.0.0.1:30000/